baikeshen/CarND-Vehicle-Detection/writeup_baike.md

 ![Peformance of Pipeline of Finding cars](./misc/Find_Car_HeatMap_Threshold.JPG)

 It is a really time consuming to calculate HOG on each particular window. a HOG sub-sampling was implemented as suggested on Udacity's lectures.
-To further optimize the performance, changes to swind sizing and overlap as described above and lowering the heatmap threshols to improve the accracy of detection have been applied,
+To further optimize the performance, changes to window sizing and overlap as described above and lowering the heatmap threshols to improve the accracy of detection have been applied,

 ### Video implementation